KorucuTech/kai/README.md

 - TASK
 :: Specific assignments completed by agents.
 - TOOL
-:: A tool in is a skill or function that agents can utilize to perform various actions.
+:: A tool is a skill or function that agents can utilize to perform various actions.
 - JOB
 :: Set of Inputs given to a crew to be used by agents to produce a result or output.